-- is edited by a human trained in linguistics, so you can trust the information
+- is edited by a human trained in linguistics, so the information is reliable and presentation is optimal

 - is available online or in digital form for speed and convenience

-Unfortunately, no single resource meets all of these criteria, and most of the best online resources are designed for a Russian audience.
+Unfortunately, no single resource meets all of these criteria.
+Most of the best online resources are designed for native Russian speakers who are learning English.
 But there are several good options.
 Try out the suggestions below until you find the combination that works for you.

-This is probably the best single dictionary for English-speaking Russian language learners.
-It is more or less comprehensive and presents information clearly with a good amount of usage examples.
+This is one of very few excellent dictionaries for English-speaking Russian language learners.
+It is more or less comprehensive (except for obscene language) and presents information clearly with a good amount of usage examples.
 It is based on American rather than British English, which makes more of a difference than you might think.
 Drawbacks are that it is not available in digital format and does not reflect new developments in contemporary Russian.
-Can be purchased for $15-$25 used.

 Oxford Russian Dictionary

 The Russian version of Wiktionary.
 This is a Russian-Russian dictionary, so not helpful to beginners for getting word meanings, but it’s a great resource for checking the inflected forms of a word, including all stress shifts.
 Just type the Russian word (in its dictionary form) into the box in the upper right hand corner that says “Поиск” and scroll down to find a helpful table that’s a bit easier to access than the one you get via the English-language Wiktionary.
-For advanced Russian speakers, the word definitions are generally quite reliable and usage examples are provided.
+For advanced Russian speakers, it’s the best source for contemporary slang coverage.

 Draws on good human-edited dictionaries to provide both English to Russian and Russian to English translation, as well as additional tools such as grammatical forms, phrases that contain the word and examples of how the word has been translated in various texts.
-But it’s aimed at a Russian audience so all explanatory notes are in Russian.
+But it’s aimed at a Russian audience so all explanatory notes are in Russian and thus it can be difficult to differentiate between various meanings of a word.
 Stress is marked for the nominative singular form of the word only.
 Ideally it would work like a convenient combination of the Smirnitsky and Apresian dictionaries, but I find the presentation less clear.